DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

 We shortened the page title and updated the radio button labels.

-Courses are published on Find around a week before Apply opens.
-We changed the first radio label to clarify that this option relates to the date candidates can apply from rather than the date courses are published on Find.
-We did this by adding the date that Apply opens, for example, ‘On 11 October 2022 when Apply opens - recommended’.
+If the course is edited during the roll over period, we show ‘On 11 October 2022 when Apply opens - recommended’ as the first option, otherwise it is ‘As soon as the course is on Find - recommended’.

 #### Course start date